FREE Library · Sight Reading

 Never stop, never repeat

-This is the single most important sight-reading habit.
 If you flub a note, keep going.
 If you drop a measure, keep going.
-Stopping or backing up is what real performance never lets you do, and it’s what an audition panel scores you against.
+Stopping is what real performance never lets you do.

 04